jge162/Action-Workflows/README.md

 ## Purpose of this repository:

-A template to copy simple-to-use GitHub actions, for the initial setup of any repository.
+This is template to copy simple-to-use GitHub actions, for the initial setup of any repository.
 <hr>

 ## Example action to run a `python.py` file to verify that errors exist in the code: